Want to have movie-star quality teeth? Worried that sparkling water might be damaging your pearly whites?

 Take Boka’s non-toxic and fluoride free toothpaste for example.
 It has been proven by researchers to reduce sensitivity and remineralize teeth, all while whitening your precious chompers too.

 So, if you want to maintain a healthy smile but are sick of what seltzer water could be doing to your fangs: read on!
-This helpful article will provide all the information you need to know about whether carbonated water is bad for your teeth.
+This helpful article will provide all the information you need to know about whether sparkling carbonated water is bad for your teeth.

 Specifically, this guide will cover:

-• How carbonated water affects your teeth
+- How sparkling water affects your teeth

 So, what are we waiting for?
 Let’s jump right in!

-How Does Carbonated Water Affect Your Teeth?
+How Does Sparkling Water Affect Your Teeth?

-Carbonated water can affect your teeth in many ways.
+Sparkling water can affect your teeth in many ways.
 If used frequently, it can have serious effects on your overall oral health and hygiene:

 Erosion

-Carbonated water is a known cause of enamel erosion.
+Sparkling water is a known cause of enamel erosion.
 This can become a serious problem, resulting in decreased microhardness and loss of dental tissue found on your precious pearly whites.

 Erosion is a non-carious lesion of the tooth surface in which there is a continuous loss of enamel and dentin.